veelenga/rblist/README.md

 1. Install latest node and yarn
 2. Clone this repository
-3. Run `yarn` to install dependencies
+3. Run `yarn install` to install dependencies
 4. Run `yarn start` to run the project
 5. Open `http://localhost:3000`